 Crystal Water is the daughter of India Supera and Laughing Water and a loving mom to Ilan, Luna and Zia.
-She’s an entrepreneur, life-long traveler and the Executive Director of the Feathered Pipe Ranch.
+She’s an entrepreneur, life-long traveler and the Executive Director of the Feathered Pipe Foundation.
 Last week, Crystal sat down with Andy Vantrease to reflect on her upbringing on this land, her understanding of the Feathered Pipe’s magic, and the lessons she continues to learn from her mom even after she’s passed.
 Stay tuned for a Part Two, as this excerpt from our rainy-day conversation is far from complete.

 Let’s start at your beginning.
 What’s your first memory of life here at the Ranch?

 I have a clear memory of being about four years old, dressed in a Superwoman cape.
 At the time, we were living in the main lodge—we were always switching between accommodations here—and I have this distinct memory of me really flying across the yoga room.
 I was completely convinced, and a couple of us kids would play around with the yoga ropes that were connected to the walls, and use them to feel like we could fly as they swung around.

 I also remember walking out on the lake when it froze over in the winters, with Katherine Smith’s son Jed.
 We had plenty of ways to have fun and test the limits.
 For me, I never thought of my upbringing as anything unique, of course, because that’s just what I was experiencing.
 My childhood was really public, in a way, because India was so open.
 As the story goes, India gave birth to me at the Lake Cabin with about 25 onlookers after an out-of-body workshop, and that kind of exposure was pretty normal.
 People still come up to me and say, “Oh, I was at your birth!”

 What was it like to have your home be such a communal space?